Blue-Matter/openMSE/content/faq/_index.en.md

 For example, a catch-curve may used to estimate $Z$, and $F$ is calculated as $F=Z-M$.
 Because of process and observation error, it is possible that the estimated $F$ is negative, in which case the MP may fail to calculate a recommended catch limit.

 The Management Procedures have been designed to return `NA` if they fail to calculate a management recommendation for any reason.
-In this case, the management recommendations from the previous year are used in the simulation, e.g., $\text{TAC}_y = \text{TAC}_{y-1}$.
+In this case, the management recommendations from the previous year are used in the simulation,e.g., $ \text{TAC}_y = \text{TAC}\_{y-1}$.

 {{</ faq >}}